-Genetic Drift Definition
+Genetic Drift Explained

 Genetic drift can easily be confused with natural selection.
 The difference is whether or not the allele is actively participating in the change in allele frequencies.
 If the allele affects an organism in a way that causes more reproduction of the DNA, the allele will increase in frequency.
 If it causes harm, it will decrease.
 This is caused by the allele’s direct effects on the organism and the environment.
 This is natural selection.
-When the allele is increased or decreased simply because it was present in the organisms that survived, this is genetic drift.
+When the allele is increased or decreased simply because it was present in the random organisms that survived, this is genetic drift.

 Types of Genetic Drift

 A population bottleneck is a type of genetic drift in which a population’s size severely decreases.
 Competition, disease, or predation leads to these massive decreases in population size.
 The allele pool is now determined by the organisms which did not die.
 Some alleles increase in frequency simply because they are the only alleles left.
 This type of genetic drift can be seen when people don’t take their entire course of antibiotics.